By

 With Lob, automotive direct mail is automated, personalized, and measurable.
 You can trigger campaigns from real-time customer data, integrate with your existing tools, and connect mail to digital actions.

-A national dealership group used Lob to automate lease-end letters at 90, 60, and 30 days.
+A national dealership group used Lob to automate lease-end letters at set intervals.
 Each piece included personalized financing options and a QR code for booking trade-in assessments.
 The result?
-Test drive bookings increased by 34% year-over-year.
+Test drive bookings increased significantly year-over-year.

 Ready to transform your automotive marketing?
 Book a demo to see how Lob can help you create high-impact direct mail campaigns.